KonerK/Mathematics-Open-Degree/README.md

 # A Journey of Mathematics

-There is no other way to say it: I really, really, really like maths.
-Akin to my repository on exploring my interests within [computer science][1], so head over to that repository for further insight into the purpose of this repository.
-Nevertheless, in short, this repository marks my journey into self-studying maths, noting the books and topics to be studied along the way.
+There’s no other way to say it: I really, really, really like math.
+This repository documents my journey into self-studying various math topics and books.
+It aligns closely with my ambition to develop my computer science skills, which you can explore further in [this][1] repository.
+You’ll find that the structure, and motivation, behind this repository is very similar.

 # I - The Fundamentals